go140point6/pvpcoin-masternode-setup/readme.md

 First the basic requirements:
 - 888 pvpcoin (it is recommended you have about 950 to conver any transaction costs).
 This is in your control wallet.
-- A main computer (Your everyday computer or *soon* a Pi) – This will run the control wallet, hold your collateral 888 pvpcoin and can be turned on and off without affecting the masternode.
+- A main computer (Your everyday computer or even a Pi) – This will run the control wallet, hold your collateral 888 pvpcoin and can be turned on and off without affecting the masternode.
   - pick a suitable version for your OS
 - Masternode Server (VPS or local – The computer that will be on 24/7)
   - I use a VPS at [vultr.com] (https://www.vultr.com/?ref=8246948-4F).
 If that link is expired, please try [vultr.com] (https://www.vultr.com/?ref=8246947).
 The first link will get you $50 for the first month to test out the service (more than enough to cover a masternode).
 Not sure if the second link gives you anything, I was able to use the first link when I first signed up.